Utility maximization with current utility on the wealth: regularity of solutions to the HJB equation: Model and optimal control problem

 On this space we consider a riskless asset with deterministic rate of return that without loss of generality (see Remark \ref{rem:negp}(ii) below) we set equal to $0$, and a risky asset $S=(S_t)_{t\geq 0}$ with dynamics

 where $b, \sigma$ are deterministic coefficients representing, respectively, the drift and the volatility of the risky asset. \\\\ Fix a time horizon $T>0$.
 In the setting above, we define a set of admissible trading/consumption strategies in the following way.
 Consider all the couples of processes $(c,\pi)$ such that \begin{itemize} \item[(h1)] $c=(c_t)_{t\in[0,T]}$ is a real nonnegative process $(\Fc_t)_{t\in[0,T]}$-predictable and with trajectories locally integrable in $[0,T)$; $c_t$ represents the consumption rate at time $t$; \item[(h2)]$\pi = (\pi_t)_{t\in[0,T]}$ is a real process $(\Fc_t)_{t\in[0,T]}$-predictable and with trajectories locally square integrable in $[0,T)$; $\pi_t$ represents the amount of money invested in the risky asset at time $t$. \end{itemize} Given a couple $(c,\pi)$ satisfying the requirements (h1)-(h2) above, we can consider the process $X_t$ representing the wealth associated to such strategy.
-Its dynamics is \beq \enq where $x_0\geq 0$ is the initial wealth.
+Its dynamics are given by \beq \enq where $x_0\geq 0$ is the initial wealth.
 As class of admissible controls we consider the couples of processes $(c,\pi)$ satisfying (h1)-(h2) and such that the corresponding wealth process $X$ is nonnegative (no-bankruptcy constraint).
-The optimization problem is \beq \E \left[ \int_0^{T} U_1(t,c_t,X_t) dt+ U_2(X_T)\right]. \enq\\ Let $\R_+:=[0,+\infty)$.
-In the following, given an integer $k\geq 0$, a real number $\delta>0$ and $\mathcal{O}\subset \mathbb{R}^n$ open, by $C_{loc}^{\delta/2, k + \delta}([0,T)\times \mathcal{O};\R)$ we denote the space of real continuous functions on $[0,T) \times \mathcal{O}$ whose space derivatives up to order $k$ exist and are $\delta/2$-H\"older continuous with respect to $t$ and $\delta$-H\"older continuous with respect to the space variables on each compact subset of $[0,T) \times \mathcal{O}$.
+The optimization problem is \beq \E \left[ \int_0^{T} U_1(t,c_t,X_t) dt+ U_2(X_T)\right]. \enq\\ {{We introduce the following notations that will be used in the paper. \begin{itemize} \item[-] $\R_+:=[0,+\infty)$. \item[-] Given an integer $k\geq 0$, a real number $\delta\in(0,1]$ and $\mathcal{O}\subset \mathbb{R}^n$ open, the symbol $C_{loc}^{\frac{\delta}{2}, k + \delta}([0,T)\times \mathcal{O};\R)$ shall denote the space of real continuous functions on $[0,T) \times \mathcal{O}$ such that all the {space derivatives} up to order $k$ exist and are $\delta/2$-H\"older continuous with respect to $t$ and $\delta$-H\"older continuous with respect to the space variables on each compact subset of $[0,T) \times \mathcal{O}$. \item[-] Given an integer $k\geq 0$, a real number $\delta\in(0,1]$ and $\mathcal{O}\subset \mathbb{R}^n$ open, the symbol $C_{loc}^{1+\frac{\delta}{2}, k + \delta}([0,T)\times \mathcal{O};\R)$ shall denote the space of real continuous functions on $[0,T) \times \mathcal{O}$ such that the first time derivative and all the {space derivatives} up to order $k$ exist and are $\delta/2$-H\"older continuous with respect to $t$ and $\delta$-H\"older continuous with respect to the space variables on each compact subset of $[0,T) \times \mathcal{O}$. \end{itemize}}

 We make the following assumptions on the model. \begin{Assumption} $b, \sigma:[0,T]\to\R$ are strictly positive and $(\delta/2)$-H\"older continuous for some $\delta \in (0,1]$. \end{Assumption} \begin{Assumption} The preference of the agent are described by utility functions $U_1,U_2$ satisfying the following: \begin{itemize} \item[(i)] $U_1: [0,T)\times \R_+^2\rightarrow \R$ is such that $U_1\in C_{loc}^{\delta/2, k + \delta}([0,T) \times (0,+\infty)\times(0,+\infty);\R)$ for some $k\geq 2$ (and the same $\delta$ of Assumption \ref{ass:b,sigma}).
 For each fixed $t$ $\in$ $[0,T)$ the function $U_1(t,\cdot,\cdot)$ is concave with respect to $(c,x)$ and {nondecreasing} with respect to both the variables $c,x$.